-At 4 feet deep, the usefulness of the shed porch is wide enough for a rocking chair, a few decorations, potted plants, and provides a platform for entering through the front door.
+At 4 feet deep, the usefulness of the shed porch is wide enough for a rocking chair, a few decorations, and potted plants and provides a platform for entering through the front door.

-Once the garden shed was delivered, one of the first changes I made was to remove a portion of the porch that was closed in.
+Once the garden shed was delivered, one of the first changes I made was to remove a portion of the closed porch.
 Having that small space feel closed did not provide the place that I had hoped to have a comfortable seating area.

 The porch was also not painted.
 So, I felt like it was a good idea to paint it a beautiful creamy white to stand out against dark colors.